A $\Z_3$-orbifold theory of lattice vertex operator algebra and $\Z_3$-orbifold constructions: Introduction

 \section{Introduction}

-A concept of vertex operator algebras $V=(V,Y,\1,\omega)$ was introduced by Borcherds \cite{B} with a purpose to prove the moonshine conjecture \cite{CN} and then as a stage for the conjecture, Frenkel, Lepowsky and Meurman \cite{FLMe} constructed the moonshine vertex operator algebra $V^{\natural}$ using a $\Z_2$-orbifold construction from the Leech lattice vertex operator algebra $V_{\Lambda}$.
-A vertex operator algebra (shortly VOA) is now understood as an algebraic version of a two-dimensional conformal field theory (shortly CFT).
-Among CFTs, a rational CFT has an important meaning because one can determine all representations precisely, where we interpret "rational" as meaning that it has only completely reducible modules.
+A concept of vertex operator algebras (shortly VOAs) $V=(V,Y,\1,\omega)$ was introduced by Borcherds \cite{B} with a purpose to explain the moonshine phenomenon \cite{CN} and then as a stage for studying the phenomenon, Frenkel, Lepowsky and Meurman \cite{FLMe} constructed the moonshine VOA $V^{\natural}$ using a $\Z_2$-orbifold construction from the Leech lattice VOA $V_{\Lambda}$.
+A VOA is now understood as an algebraic version of a $2$-dim. conformal field theory (shortly CFT).
+Among CFTs, a rational CFT has an important meaning because one can determine all representations precisely, where we interpret "rational" as meaning that all $\N$-gradable modules are completely reducible.
 Therefore, it is important to find new VOAs whose modules are all completely reducible.
 One way to construct such candidates is an orbifold theory.
-It is a theory of the fixed point subVOA $V^{\sigma}$ given by a finite automorphism $\sigma$ of $V$.
-For example, if all $V$-modules are completely reducible, then $V^{\sigma}$ is expected to have the same property.
-Furthermore, $V$ has a special module called a twisted module (see \cite{DLiMa}), which is a direct sum of $V^{\sigma}$-modules on which $V$ acts as a permutation in a sense.
-So there is a natural question if every simple $V^{\sigma}$-module appears as a submodule of some $\sigma^j$-twisted (or ordinary) $V$-module.
+It is a theory of the fixed point subVOA $V^G$ given by a finite automorphism group $G$ of $V$.
+For example, if all $\N$-gradable $V$-modules are completely reducible, then $V^G$ is expected to have the same property.
+Furthermore, $V$ has a special module called a $g$-twisted module for $g\in G$ (see \cite{DLiMa}), which is a direct sum of $V^{g}$-modules on which $V$ acts as a permutation in a sense.
+So there is a natural question if every simple $V^G$-module appears as a submodule of a $g$-twisted (or ordinary) $V$-module for some $g\in G$.
 These statement are ambiguously expected to be true \cite{DHVW}.
-In this paper, we will only treat a simple VOA $V=\oplus_{m=0}^{\infty}V_m$ of CFT-type with a nonsingular invariant bilinear form, that is, $V_0=\C \1$ and $V$ is isomorphic to its restricted dual $V'$.
+One of the main purposes in this paper is to show that this is true under some conditions called $C_2$-cofiniteness.
+Throughout this paper, we will only treat a simple VOA $V=\oplus_{m=0}^{\infty}V_m$ of CFT-type with a nonsingular invariant bilinear form, that is, $V_0=\C \1$ and $V$ is isomorphic to its restricted dual $V'=\oplus_m \Hom(V_m,\C)$.

 Except for the complete reducibility of modules, another important condition for VOAs is $C_2$-cofiniteness.
 This is defined by the condition that a subspace

 of $V$ has a finite co-dimension in $V$, where $v_{-2}$ denotes a coefficient of vertex operator